cwessinger/SNP-skimming/README.md

 > `python MLE.phenoassoc.py toy.poly.vcf toy.reestQs.txt toy.poly.tks.txt phenos.txt 291 StamenL 0`

 This file outputs the following data for each SNP in the VCF (MLE = maximum likelihood estimate):
-* `contig`: identifier of contig or scaffold in ref genome
+* contig: identifier of contig or scaffold in ref genome
-* `position`: position of SNP
+* position: position of SNP
-* `count`: number of individuals with data for the SNP
+* count: number of individuals with data for the SNP
-* `q`: allele frequency (read in from the input re-est qs file)
+* q: allele frequency (read in from the input re-est qs file)
-* `h0_mu`: MLE for sample mean phenotype under null hypothesis that phenotype does not depend on genotype
+* h0_mu: MLE for sample mean phenotype under null hypothesis that phenotype does not depend on genotype
-* `h0_sigma`: MLE for sample variance in phenotype under null hypothesis
+* h0_sigma: MLE for sample variance in phenotype under null hypothesis
-* `h1_muRR`: MLE for mean phenotype for ref allele homozygotes under alternative hypothesis that genotypes differ in mean phenotype
+* h1_muRR: MLE for mean phenotype for ref allele homozygotes under alternative hypothesis that genotypes differ in mean phenotype
-* `h1_a`: MLE for additive effect of alt allele under alternative hypothesis
+* h1_a: MLE for additive effect of alt allele under alternative hypothesis
-* `h1_sigma`: MLE for variance in phenotype for a given genotype under alternative hypothesis
+* h1_sigma: MLE for variance in phenotype for a given genotype under alternative hypothesis
-* `LRT`: likelihood ratio test statistic for comparing the alternative hypothesis to the null hypothesis
+* LRT: likelihood ratio test statistic for comparing the alternative hypothesis to the null hypothesis
-* `pval`: significance of the likelihood ratio test statistic (using chi-square distribution with 1 df)
+* pval: significance of the likelihood ratio test statistic (using chi-square distribution with 1 df)

-## Preparing your VCF file
+# Preparing your VCF file

 SNP-skimming takes a .vcf file as input.

-Here we describe the steps we like to take to generate this file, but other methods could be used.
+Here I describe the steps we like to take to generate this file, but other methods could be used.
 (In this case, `refcontigs.fa` refers to reference genome assembly and `ind1.fq` is sequence data for one sample)

 1. **Start with a single .fastq file for each individual** that has been filtered and trimmed for quality and to remove adapter sequence.
 One option is steps 1 & 2 of ipyrad -> http://ipyrad.readthedocs.io